 Sheriff's Office Dispatch and Jail Tours-Your group can tour our dispatch area and our jail.
 We do request advance notice for this program as well.
 Size and times of tours may be restricted.
 Please contact 952-361-1212.

-TRIAD-Carver County Sheriff's Office is proud to announce a new program called TRIAD.
+TRIAD-Carver County Sheriff's Office is proud to announce a program called TRIAD.
+What is TRIAD?
 TRIAD is a partnership between law enforcement, the community and the senior citizen community all working together to keep our senior citizens safe.
-The TRIAD program is coordinated through the Sheriff’s Reserve Program.
-The implementation plan has three phases: The first phase includes meeting with senior citizen’s commissions to provide brochures and contacts for the senior citizen community.
-The Carver County Sheriff’s Office TRIAD program will help provide presenters and support for events.
-The second phase includes proactive coordination of events and topics for discussion through the Carver County Sheriff’s Office TRIAD Program; the third phase includes conducting large scale events e.g. County-wide personal safety, home security or traffic safety seminars.
+The Carver County Sheriff’s Office TRIAD program will help provide presenters and support for events, proactive coordination of events and topics for discussion through the Carver County Sheriff’s Office TRIAD Program and conducting large scale events e.g. County-wide personal safety, home security or traffic safety seminars.
 If you would like more information about TRIAD, go to the National Association of Triads website or click here to see our brochure.
 Please click on this link for senior safety information.

 Medicine Take Back Program-The Carver County Sheriff’s Office is participating in the Medicine Take Back Initiative.
 This initiative is a cooperative effort with the Carver County Attorney's Office, Office of Aging, Carver County Public Health, the Sheriff's Office and the Drug Enforcement Administration.
 This event occurs in the spring and fall each year.
 The Sheriff’s Office will participate in the initiative every 6 months, moving collection sites throughout Carver County to enhance accessibility for our citizens.
 Click here to view latest press release on the take back program.